 The profession of anthropology has expanded rapidly beyond the walls of academic employment.
 In response to this development, the School of Anthropology offers training in applied anthropology through coursework and guided research opportunities in the Arizona State Museum (ASM) and the Bureau of Applied Research in Anthropology (BARA).
-Students participating in this concentration are given broad training in both academic and applied anthropology.
+Students participating in this synthetic minor are given broad training in both academic and applied anthropology.
 At present, most student demand for applied training is within sociocultural anthropology, and most of the research training is done through BARA; however, interest in applied training is growing in other subfields as well and all students are welcome to participate.

-A total of 12 units are required for this concentration.
-As explained above, the concentration of applied anthropology may be used as a minor for the purposes of the Ph.D.
-Comprehensive Exam.
-Alternatively, students may elect another minor and apply the requirements of the concentration toward their major.
+A total of 12 units are required for this synthetic minor.
+Alternatively, students may elect another minor and apply the requirements of the minor toward their major.
 Courses in applied anthropology are taught by faculty members with research interests in problem-solving and policy-making.
 A student's choice of courses is made in consultation with their advisor.
-Students are required to take ANTH 507 "Intellectual Foundations of Applied Anthropology" and either ANTH 537 "Data Management and Analysis" or ANTH 609 "Mixed Methods in Applied Anthropology".
-Decisions on which courses to take, and whether to use the applied anthropology concentration as a minor or part of the major, should be made in consultation with your major advisor.
+Students are required to take either ANTH 537 "Data Management and Analysis" or ANTH 609 "Mixed Methods in Applied Anthropology".
+Decisions on which courses to take, and whether to use the applied anthropology minor as a minor or part of the major, should be made in consultation with your major advisor.